liamdln/vaur-website/README.md

 ## Todo

 - Make the header global so it does not have to be copied and pasted into each page.
+- The "WHAT WE OFFER" section is off-centre.